storj/storj/docs/design/storagenode-graceful-exit.md

 	- The satellite must mark the storage node as ‘exited’ and the SN should update its satellite whitelist so that it rejects any future requests from that satellite.
 - When a Storage Node operator wants to reduce the amount of storage space they have allocated to the network I want them to have the ability to do a “partial graceful exit which would transfer some of the data they currently have onto other nodes so they have a way of reducing thier storage allocation without just deleting data and failing audits.
 - When a Storage node triggers graceful exit for a satellite I want that node to be omitted from the node selection process so they are no longer selected to store data on the network
-- When a Storage node triggers graceful exit on a satellite but they do NOT have enough allocated bandwidth to send the data to other nodes I want the the SNO to be prompted about what action they would like to take.
+- When a Storage node triggers graceful exit on a satellite but they do NOT have enough allocated bandwidth to send the data to other nodes I want the SNO to be prompted about what action they would like to take.
 	- Continue the graceful exit and exceed the bandwidth allocation the SNO originally setup
 	- Wait until the SNO has enough available bandwidth
 	- Cancel the graceful exit